Our Cacao Beans

 OTHER Ingredients:

-Coconut milk & Powder, certified organic.
+Coconut milk powder & desiccated coconut, certified organic.

 Ginger spice, certified organic.

-** All 70% DARK and COCONUT Bars are VEGAN
+** All 70% DARK and COCONUT Bars are VEGAN.

 We hope to keep improving our connections with the Growers of this amazing food source